Every Form of Addiction Is Bad

 1. You Can’t Stop!

 No matter what you do, no matter how hard you try, you can’t seem to stop.
-You may also find out that gambling is no longer fun of you, regardless of the compulsive need that you experience to keep on going.
+You may also find out that gambling is no longer fun for you, regardless of the compulsive need that you experience to keep on going.

 Often, you may find yourself struggling with your limits and bets, as well as with your time and personal relationships.
 As a result, you are essentially betting on your lottery addiction with your life, wagering your relationships and your stability.